JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

     );
     ```

+   It creates the `messages` table with two fields inside: `id` and `text`.
+The table structure is the same as `Message` class.

-1. Open the `application.properties` located in the `src/main/resources` folder, and add the following application properties:
+3. Open the `application.properties` located in the `src/main/resources` folder, and add the following application properties:

     ```properties
     spring.datasource.driver-class-name=org.h2.Driver